lilidan-orm/one-to-many-multiview/README.md

 One-to-Many Multi-view
 =
-This repository contains the code for our paper "Multi-view Representation Learning with One-to-Many Dynamic Relationships".
+This repository contains the code for our paper "Multiview Representation Learning with One-to-Many Dynamic Relationships".

 Requirment
 =